QUICKWATER ORACLES: CONVERSATIONS & MEDITATIONS

 PRESS / MEDIA RESOURCES HERE

 When poet Ruth Thompson decided to learn to channel in 2018, she wanted to deepen the intuitive connections with nature that inspired her poetry.
 The skeptical product of a scientific family, she did not expect to encounter such a multitude of voices, from trees and animals to faeries, dragons, and a host of other nonphysical beings.
 QUICKWATER ORACLES is Thompson’s delightful record of their channeled conversations – expansive, uninhibited, sometimes hilarious.

 Although Thompson was in despair at the state of the world when she began channeling, these messages were filled with exuberant celebration.
 “Change your spectacles to joy,” they told her.
 “To joy!”
 Readers who love Ross Gay’s “The Book of Delights” and Robert MacFarlane and Jackie Morris’s “Lost Spells” will treasure Ruth Thompson’s gift of “joy-making and singing.”

 RUTH THOMPSON is an award-winning poet and channel.
-Her first collection of channels is QUICKWATER ORACLES.
-Ruth has published four books of poetry: Whale Fall & Black Sage, Crazing, Woman With Crows, and Here Along Cazenovia Creek.
+She has published four books of poetry: Whale Fall & Black Sage, Crazing, Woman With Crows, and Here Along Cazenovia Creek.
 Her “fierce, gorgeous, sensual poems of earth-as-body and body-as-earth” have won many national awards, and have been nominated several times for the Pushcart Prize.
 Ruth has a BA from Stanford University and a doctorate in English from Indiana University.
 Her work has been choreographed by Shizuno Nasu of Japan.
 Ruth talks about her work here.
 Poems, videos, press kit, and more here.